mutopsy/pwranova/README.md

-`pwranova` is an R package for power analysis in ANOVA designs, including between-, within-, and mixed-factor designs, with full support for both **main effects and interactions** across any number of factors.
+`pwranova` is an R package for power analysis in ANOVA designs, including between-, within-, and mixed-factor designs, with full support for both **main effects and interactions across any number of factors**.

 The package allows calculation of **statistical power**, **required total sample size**, **significance level**, and **minimal